Compliance and enforcement tools

-The Biosecurity Act 2015 (Biosecurity Act) introduced on 16 June 2016 provides the Department of Agriculture and Water Resources with a wide range of modern regulatory tools to manage compliance.
-These are designed to encourage compliance with biosecurity requirements.
+The Biosecurity Act 2015 (Biosecurity Act) came into effect on 16 June 2016 and provides a wide range of modern regulatory tools to encourage compliance with biosecurity requirements.
+These tools have recently been updated by the Biosecurity Amendment (Traveller Declarations and Other Measures) Act 2020.

 - infringement notices